 Another beautiful but upsetting sequence involves a gunfight cut with an almost avant-garde sense of syncopated rhythm inside a zoo, contrasting the artificiality of the wildlife sets with the primal creatures that roam them—a noted divergence from the still messy but ultimately blunt stillness of violence in Black Coal, Thin Ice.

 The direction this heads in as Zenong and Liu orbit one another–seeing in each other different modes of opportunity to be finished with this severe and savage underworld–should not be surprising to anyone familiar with film noir.
 Before long, so many deals and betrayals have been struck and sudden bursts of chaotic ultra-violence indulged that any genre fiend should be satisfied.
 It should not go unsaid that this features one of the best deaths via umbrella in cinematic history, a gore gag that seemingly comes out of nowhere but makes more sense when the heightened style is reconsidered.

 Ultimately, however, this film is fascinating because of how those genre thrills are complicated by these off-kilter, idiosyncratic formal choices that trigger not just a lurid dreamscape and uncomfortable humor (that singing head in the hall of mirrors!) but also a vulnerability in the face of alienation and suffering.
 Watching Wild Goose Lake feels like watching a society crumble in real-time, the architecture itself decaying and being painted over while people’s baggage and experiences become more and more exposed–including peripheral damage Zenong clearly never considered, and which the final shot does attempt to provide some relief for.
 We observe a machine pointed towards inevitable destruction but still populated by the flawed human outbursts of wounded emotions and imperfect decision-making.

-The Wild Goose Lake screened at the Toronto International Film Festival and will be released in 2020.
+The Wild Goose Lake screened at the Toronto International Film Festival and will be released on March 6, 2020.